SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

 You will also need the correct MQTT topic to talk to your device.

-This blueprint has been known to freak out when there are spaces in the MQTT Topic.
-Make sure there are no spaces and there are all ASCII characters in the topic, (```  /  ``` is ok)
-If there are, you will need to change the name of the cube to remove those characters.
+##### This blueprint has been known to freak out when there are spaces or odd characters in the MQTT Topic.
+Make sure there are no spaces, ONLY a single word, and ONLY A thru Z, a thru z, and 0 thru 9 in the topic. (```  /  ``` is ok between device and topic) If there are, you will need to change the name of the cube to remove those characters.

 >> Wise advice from: [HiveMQ](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/):
 >>
 >> ### Never use spaces in a topic